Greater Copenhagen Authority

 The Greater Copenhagen Authority (Hovedstadens Udviklingsråd often abbreviated HUR, literally: The Capital's Development Council) was a politically governed organisation deciding regional development plans for the Metropolitan Copenhagen area, Denmark.
-The council started work in July 2000 and was as well as the counties and the Copenhagen Hospital Corporation abolished in the Municipality reform of 2007.
+The council started work in July 2000 and was, together with the counties and the Copenhagen Hospital Corporation, abolished in the Municipality reform of 2007.

 It had six areas to run and develop: